Top 100 Countries by Climate Risk Index (Heat, Floods, Storms), 2025

 The 2025 Top 100 is shaped by two layers: (1) long-run climate and hazard structure, and (2) where people and assets are concentrated.
 South and Southeast Asia stand out because dense populations overlap with a combination of heat stress and high riverine/coastal flood exposure, and in some locations, cyclone hazard.
 Sub-Saharan Africa shows many heat-elevated profiles and flood exposure in key basins, where vulnerability and coping capacity can magnify impacts.
 Small Island Developing States cluster because storm exposure can dominate expected losses, and recovery constraints can matter as much as the physical hazard itself.

-Importantly, the index does not imply that lower-ranked countries have “no risk.”
+Importantly, the ranking does not imply that lower-ranked countries have “no risk.”
 It indicates that, on a harmonised global scale, the combination of heat, flood and storm drivers is comparatively smaller or that exposure/vulnerability proxies are lower.
 Within-country variation can be large: coastal provinces, major cities, or specific river basins can face far higher risk than the national average.

 Policy takeaway (key implications)